fpdf-easytable/ajax_server_response_hander/README.md

 statusResponse

-   a string of the form 'statusCode:codeNumber', for example: 'statusCode:400', 'statusCode:500'.
+   a string of the form 'statusCode:codeNumber', for example: 'statusCode:400', 'statusCode:500'; any other string will be ignored.

 callback